mrbgco/TrapSweeper/README.md

   * Die from Traps

 ## Phase 2
-* Store visited rooms in Set DS and color edges as red when drawing the room
+* Store visited rooms in Set DS and color edges as red when drawing the room.
-* Add a generator to be able to fully test the emulator
+* Add a generator to be able to fully test the emulator.
+* Consume REST services as vendor maze generators for more flexibility.
-* More testing coverage
+* More testing coverage.
-* Add logging using any logging framework like NLog
+* Add logging using any logging framework like NLog.
 * Refactor the TODO points